AlexQuin996/sentiment-analysis-public-showcase/README.md

 # Sentiment Analysis Web Application

+This code is proprietary and confidential.
+It is shared solely for evaluation by potential employers and is not licensed for use, redistribution, or commercial exploitation.

 A full-stack web application that performs real-time sentiment analysis on text using a fine-tuned DistilBERT model.
 The application provides instant feedback on whether input text has a positive, negative, or neutral sentiment.
 Link to private repo available upon request.

 ## Technical Stack & Skills Demonstrated